Alejogb1/job-board/blog-data/why-does-bert-use-the-tanh-activation-function-instead-of-gelu.md

 id: "why-does-bert-use-the-tanh-activation-function-instead-of-gelu"
 ---

-Let's tackle this head-on.
+head-on.
 I remember a particularly thorny project a few years back, involving a custom language model for medical text.
 We were experimenting with various activation functions, and the seemingly simple choice between tanh and GELU became surprisingly pivotal.
 The conventional wisdom at the time leaned heavily on ReLU and its variants for efficiency, but that project really highlighted how crucial it is to understand the nuances of activation functions within specific architectures like BERT.

 The short answer to why BERT originally used tanh instead of GELU is rooted in historical context and architectural considerations, not necessarily a categorical superiority of tanh in all cases.
 BERT, released in 2018, predates the widespread adoption and empirical validation of GELU.
 While GELU is now the go-to for many modern transformers, including later iterations of some BERT-inspired models, its dominance is a more recent phenomenon.